 Everyone, even children in the streets knew that [the Taliban] were created and controlled by Pakistan.
 Their leader Fazlur Rehman is a friend of Benazir [Bhutto], Saddam and Qaddafi.

-It is conceivable that this is a reference to Fazlur Rehman Khalil; in context it seems unlikely.
+It is conceivable that this is a reference to Fazlur Rehman Khalil; in context it seems unlikely, argues Robison.
 Mawlana Fazlur Rehman had connections with Muammar el-Qaddafi, which Khalil did not, for example.

 The Taliban’s outreach to Saddam came at a time of (even by their standards) intense international isolation.
-In August 1998, the Taliban had murdered eleven Iranian diplomats in Mazar-i-Sharif.
-Iran had considered invading Afghanistan, but resorted to increased support for the Northern Alliance.
+In August 1998, the Taliban had murdered Iranian diplomats in Mazar-i-Sharif.
+Iran had considered a direct military attack on the Taliban regime, but resorted to increased support for the Northern Alliance.
 Russia was convinced—as Rehman mentions in this meeting—that the Taliban was supporting the Chechen insurgency, so Russia was supporting the Northern Alliance.
-In early 1999, the U.S. had been considering a strike on Afghanistan to get bin Laden.
+In early 1999, the U.S. had been considering a strike on Afghanistan to get bin Laden, as the 9/11 Commission documents.
 (This is among the reasons bin Laden is considering a move to Saddam’s Iraq at this time.)
 And the military coup in Pakistan in October 1999 had cast some doubts about the Taliban’s lifeline in Islamabad.

 For the Taliban, threatened by the Americans and under pressure within Afghanistan from various groups, some of them supported by the Russians, a relationship with an anti-American regime like Saddam’s that had good connections with the Kremlin and some of the other Afghan factions seemed like a good idea, as Rehman explained in a second meeting in Baghdad on the same day he met Ramadan.